Gazprom says it fully cuts off gas supplies to Dutch gas trader GasTerra | Headlines

 - Russian Federation

-Russian energy giant Gazprom said on Tuesday it has fully cut off gas supplies to Dutch gas trader GasTerra after it had failed to make payments for gas delivered in April.
+Russian energy giant Gazprom said on Tuesday it has fully cut off gas supplies to Dutch gas trader GasTerra after it had failed to make payments for gas delivered in April, making good on its promise to shut down deliveries overpayment issues.

+Russia has already cut off gas supplies to Poland, Bulgaria, and Finland, which had refused to make payments for gas in line with an order from President Vladimir Putin that requires rouble accounts to be set up in a Russian bank as part of the settlement scheme.
+The new requirements for countries that Moscow deems "unfriendly" were introduced following sweeping sanctions imposed by the West on Russia for what it calls a "special military operation" in Ukraine.

-It said the payments should be done in line with the gas-for-roubles scheme, ordered by the Russian president.
+Gazprom said on Tuesday the payments should be made in line with the gas-for-roubles scheme.
+"Payments for gas supplied from April 1 must be made in roubles using the new bank details, about which the counterparties were informed in a timely manner," Gazprom said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)